Marijohn Wilkin: Biography

 Marijohn Wilkin may be most famous for "One Day at a Time", often considered the biggest gospel song of the 1970s.
 Wilkin wrote the song in 1973 with some assistance by her former protégé Kris Kristofferson.
 The song won a Dove Award from the Gospel Music Association in 1975 (see also: Dove Award for Song of the Year).
 The song was a top 20 country single for Marilyn Sellars in 1974 and hit No. 37 on Billboard's Hot 100 pop chart.
 It also launched a career as a gospel recording artist for Wilkin, who released several albums on Word Records.
 A remake became a No. 1 country hit for Cristy Lane in 1980 and has since been recorded more than 200 times.
 Even though written as a personal worship song, it has also been recognized as "One of the Top 50 Southern Gospel Songs."

 Johnny Duncan and Ed Bruce were among the many songwriters she helped get a foothold in the music business.
-Kris Kristofferson was in the army with one of her distant cousins, so he sent some of his work to her at Buckhorn, her publishing company.
-She became the first to publish his songs, notably "For the good times".
+Kris Kristofferson was in the army with one of her cousins, so he sent some of his work to her at Buckhorn, her publishing company.
+She became the first to publish his songs, notably "For the Good Times".
 In 1970, it became a massive pop and country hit for Ray Price.
-Wilkin is credited for the discovery of Kristofferson and being the first person to give him work as a legitimate songwriter.

-Wilkin's son John "Bucky" Wilkin became the frontman of the 1960s surf rock group Ronny & the Daytonas, whose 1964 debut single "G.T.O." reached No. 4 on the Billboard Pop Singles chart.
+Wilkin's son, John "Bucky" Wilkin, became the frontman of the 1960s surf rock group Ronny & the Daytonas, whose 1964 debut single "G.T.O." reached No. 4 on the Billboard Pop Singles chart.

-In 1975, Marijohn was inducted into the Nashville Songwriters Hall of Fame.
+In 1975, she was inducted into the Nashville Songwriters Hall of Fame.

 Wilkin formed 17th Avenue Music, a publishing company.
 It became profitable when its songs were recorded by LeAnn Rimes.
 In 2005, Wilkin was honored by the SOURCE organization as a pioneering Music Row businesswoman.
 This was her last notable public appearance.
-She died of heart disease in October 2006.
-Her last marriage was to the record producer Clarence Selman in 1967.
+She died of heart disease in 2006, aged 86.
+Her last marriage was to record producer Clarence Selman in 1967.